Disclosure: This article may contain affiliate links or Ads from our trusted marketing partners.

 Fireworks Attendance Tips

-Transportation: In years past, the City offered free transportation options for the July 4th fireworks event.
-The free LYMMO ( a Bus Rapid Transit service) was recommended for those parking outside the Library Garage on Central Blvd.
-Free SunRail train rides were also available for the event.
+Transportation: As in years past, the City will be offering free transportation options for the July 4th fireworks event.
+The free LYMMO ( a Bus Rapid Transit service) is recommended for those parking outside the Library Garage on Central Blvd.
+View the LYMMO map.

 For up-to-date train information, visit sunrail.com.

 Arrival: Plan on arriving very early to secure the best viewing spots on the lawn – the north and south sides of the lake.
-If you’re not there at least two hours prior to the fireworks, you will be dealing with heavy gridlock on the streets and little space to set up your lawn chairs or blankets.
+If you’re not there at least two hours prior to the fireworks, you will be dealing with heavy gridlock on the streets and little to no space to set up your lawn chairs or blankets.

 Weather: Here in Florida we locals have a saying… “If you don’t like the current weather, just wait a minute!”
 That’s no lie!
 Florida weather can be soooo unpredictable.
 One minute it’s sunny with a beautiful slight breeze and the next it’s dark skies with outrageous downpours and tropical-storm-force winds!
 And the rain accumulates quickly, oftentimes leaving you up to your ankles in the wet stuff.
 Therefore, it’s imperative to pack both sunscreen and ponchos.
 Additionally, keep an open ear for any weather-related delays announced via social media and the park speakers.